kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 - can be a composite value such as: timestamp+user_id
 3. Third Level: value
 - usually String
-- you need to do Serialization if stored too man
+- you need to do Serialization if stored too many info
+	- Serialization is the process of converting an object hash into a string

 ## SQL vs NoSQL
 1. Most scenario it's ok to use either SQL or NoSQL